-- Treasury indicators which will limit the treasury risk and activities of the Council;
+- Treasury indicators that will limit the treasury risk and activities of the Council;

 - The current treasury position;

-- The borrowing strategy;
+- The borrowing strategy:

 - Prospects for interest rates;

-- Policy on borrowing in advance of need
+- Policy on borrowing in advance of need;

-- The investment strategy
+- The investment strategy;

-- Creditworthiness policy
+- · Creditworthiness policy; and

 - Policy on use of external service providers.

 - 2.4 These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, the Communities and Local Government (CLG) MRP Guidance, the CIPFA Treasury Management Code and the CLG Investment Guidance.

-- 2.5 This Strategy reflects the changes introduced in the revised Prudential Code, Treasury Management Code and Guidance Notes published by CIPFA in November 2011.
+- 2.5 The CIPFA Code requires the responsible officer to ensure that Members with responsibility for treasury management receive adequate training in treasury management.
+This especially applies to Members responsible for scrutiny.